CronCats/docs/content/docs/task-creation.md

 # Task Creation

+## Cosmos

+This section will be fleshed out when the [CosmWasm smart contracts](https://github.com/CronCats/cw-croncat) are complete.

+## NEAR Protocol

-## Basic Flow
+### Basic Flow

 Croncat tasks follow a very straight forward flow:

 1. Deploy or find a contract to a NEAR blockchain
-2. Decide how often a contract should be called & estimate it's transaction fee needs.
+2. Decide how often a contract should be called & estimate its transaction fee needs.
 3. Create the task configuration within croncat
 4. Monitor the ongoing progress of the task

-## Configuration Reference
+### Configuration Reference

 Each field within croncat serves a specific purpose, the following details show what kinds of data are acceptable.
 [View Source](https://github.com/Cron-Near/contracts/blob/main/manager/src/lib.rs#L49)